Feller from Fortune

-Feller from Fortune (also called "Lots of fish in Bonavist' Harbour") (Roud 4427) is a Newfoundland folk song.
+Feller from Fortune (Roud 4427, also called "Lots of Fish in Bonavist' Harbour") is a Newfoundland folk song.
 Fortune is a town in Newfoundland.
-It was collected by Margaret Sargant and Kenneth Peacock in Newfoundland in 1950/1 and first appeared in print in the mid-1950s.
+It was collected by Margaret Sargant and Kenneth Peacock in Newfoundland in 1950/1, and first appeared in print in the mid-1950s.
 The earliest well-known recording is from 1961 by Alan Mills & Jean Carignan (from their album Songs, Fiddle Tunes and a Folk-Tale from Canada).
 More recently, it has been recorded by the Blackthorn Ceilidh Band, Dick Nolan and Great Big Sea.

 Lyrics

-These are the complete lyrics as found in most folk music anthologies and as sung by Alan Mills.
+These are one set of lyrics as found in most folk music anthologies and as sung by Alan Mills.

 More recent performances tend to leave out one or more verses and focus more on instrumentals.
 In particular, the verse which speaks of "Drinkin' rum and wine and cassis" is usually omitted - this may be related to the song's frequent inclusion in albums for children.